sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-2/Program-Control.md

 						  // Statement
 ```

-A jump table is just an array of addresses:
+A jump table is just an array of addresses in assembly:

 ```
 .L4: